TremeschinArchive/ModularMusicVisualizer/README.md

 `skia-python` package only includes 64 bit wheels on PyPI as Skia 32 bits is not available for the public.

-### General recomendations
+### General recommendations

-If you're going to venture out on creating your own MMV scripts or hacking the code, making new presets, I highly recommend reading the basics of Python [here](https://learnxinyminutes.com/docs/python/), it doesn't take much to read and will avoid some beginner pitfals.
+If you're going to venture out on creating your own MMV scripts or hacking the code, making new presets, I highly recommend reading the basics of Python [here](https://learnxinyminutes.com/docs/python/), it doesn't take much to read and will avoid some beginner pitfalls.

 Though you probably should be fine by just creating a copy of the example scripting I provide on the repo and reading through my comments and seeing the Python code working, it's pretty straightforward the top most abstracted methods as I tried to simplify the syntax and naming functions with a more _"concrete"_ meaning.